riyakadam1702/SQL_Unicorn_Company_Analysis/Solution1.md

 - **Formatting & Sorting**:
   The industry average is rounded to **2 decimal places** for clarity using `ROUND()` with an explicit cast to `NUMERIC`.
 The final result is sorted in **descending order** based on company valuation to highlight the largest outliers.

----

-This query helps spotlight **exceptionally valued unicorns** compared to their industry peers, providing insights into potential outliers or market leaders.